 As the plant matures, CBG-A often transforms into other cannabinoids like CBD-A, THC-A, and CBC-A. So, usually, you’ll only find about 1 percent of actual CBG once you harvest your strain’s buds.

 There’s a growing body of evidence that CBG could be used on its own to help patients with certain conditions.
-Research now shows CBG is the precursor to some of the most prevalent cannabinoids, including the high-inducing THC and the non-psychoactive CBD.

 Proper CBG Oil Dosage